Australia orders 58 F-35 Lockheed Martin stealth fighters

 "The fifth-generation F-35 is the most advanced fighter in production anywhere in the world and will make a vital contribution to our national security," he told reporters in Canberra.

-The Australian purchase is a signal of confidence in the F-35 Joint Strike Fighter (JSF) programme, which is about 70 percent over budget and years behind schedule.
+The Australian purchase is a signal of confidence in the F-35 Joint Strike Fighter (JSF) program, which is about 70 percent over budget and years behind schedule.

-The programme, the Pentagon's most expensive arms development project, has been plagued by technical issues and sceptics say it still faces big challenges, including completing the software needed to integrate weapons on the jet.
+The program, the Pentagon's most expensive arms development project, has been plagued by technical issues and skeptics say it still faces big challenges, including completing the software needed to integrate weapons on the jet.

 Its total cost is now seen at $1.42 trillion, including research, development, procurement and operations through 2065.